hopwoods/hopwood-top-trumps/memory-bank/progress.md

 *   Proceed with UI development for the Registration Page.
 *   Continue connecting UI components to `appMachine`.
 *   Expand unit and E2E test coverage.

+---
+## Progress Update: 2025-06-18 (Late Morning)

+**VII.
+Reusable Button Component Implementation & Integration:**

+1. Created Reusable `Button` Component:
+    * Implemented a reusable `Button` component with primary and secondary variants, isLoading state, and icon support.
+    * Created `Button.types.ts`, `Button.styles.ts`, `Button.tsx`, and `Button.test.tsx` files in `src/Components/Common/Button/`.
+    * Added basic unit tests in `Button.test.tsx`.
+    * Added a stub for Playwright E2E tests in `Button.e2e.ts`.
+2. Integrated `Button` Component into `LoginPage` and `HomePage`:
+    * Replaced existing `<button>` elements in `LoginPage.tsx` and `HomePage.tsx` with the new `<Button>` component.
+    * Removed button-specific styles from `LoginPage.styles.ts` and `HomePage.styles.ts`.
+3. Created `.clinerules/09-component-reusability.md`:
+    * Documented guidelines for prioritizing reusable components and designing for composability.
+4. Updated `.clinerules` Files:
+    * Updated `.clinerules/08-styling-griffel.md` to mention the `Button` component as the standard way to style buttons.
+    * Updated `.clinerules/04-typescript-best-practices.md` to point to the new reusability rule.

+**Current Status:**
+* A reusable `Button` component has been created and integrated into existing UI.
+* A new `.clinerule` has been added to encourage the creation of reusable components.

+**Next Steps Planned:**
+* Proceed with UI development for the Registration Page.
+* Continue connecting UI components to `appMachine`.
+* Expand unit and E2E test coverage.